Your Visit

 To help you plan your trip to Classical:NEXT, we have arranged special discount rates at select hotels just for our delegates!
 These exclusive offers are available for stays between May 10-18, 2025:

-Park Inn by Radisson Berlin Alexanderplatz (4*)
+Park Inn by Radisson Berlin Alexanderplatz (4*) [SOLD OUT]

 Alexanderplatz 7, 10178 Berlin | Website | Email | Phone +49 30 238 90